krosengr4/ReadMe-Generator/README.md

 just has to answer a couple of questions and that input is taken and formatted into a README.md file.

 ## Installation
-1) Clone the project to local computer.
-2) Use npm install to install files if necessary.
+- To use the application, you need:
+1) Node
+2) Inquirer package 8.2.4
+3) npm init

 ## Usage
 To Run the Application:
-- After cloning the repository code:
+1) Clone the repository code to your local workspace.
-1) Open the integrated terminal to the ReadMe-Generator/Develope directory.
+2) Open the integrated terminal to the ReadMe-Generator/Develope directory.
-2) In the integrated terminal, type "node index.js"
+3) In the integrated terminal, type "node index.js"
-3) In the integrated terminal, answer the questions that are asked.
+4) In the integrated terminal, answer the questions that are asked.
-4) Your professional ReadMe.md file will appear in the "your_README" folder.
+5) Your professional ReadMe.md file will appear in the "your_README" folder.
 (ReadMe-Generator/Develope/your_README)
-5) For any confusions, watch the walk through video below.
+6) For any confusions, watch the walk through video below.

 ## Video
 [Walk through video](https://drive.google.com/file/d/1f9pVuyEjT8Ed6gtFVAaAM7EbfgG4EgEp/view)